keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 - through the rain, there are a few goblins keeping watch as they approach, but passive perception of 9 means they are easy to sneak by.

 #### The Camp
-At the end of a trail is a small clearing, with a few tents and a small campfire that has been completely put out by the rain. there's another 3 goblins, plus the 2 guards
+At the end of a trail is a small clearing, with a few tents and a small campfire that has been completely put out by the rain. there's another 3 goblins, plus the 2 guards.
+It's roughly circular in shape, and also looks like was in the process of being packed up. there's a slightly larger trail on the other side of the camp that leads deeper into the woods.

+Inside the camp there are
+a) a organizational list assigning the different goblins roles
+b) a rough map with a path leading deeper into the woods
+c)

 #### Scene
 Scene description.